ethereum/EIPs/EIPS/eip-1.md

   - **Informational** ExtIP describes an extitutional design issue, or provides general guidelines or information to the Extitute, but does not propose a new feature.

 It is highly recommended that a single ExtIP contain a single key proposal or new idea.
 The more focused the ExtIP, the more successful it tends to be.
 An ExtIP must be a clear and complete description of the proposed enhancement, which must be solid and must not complicate the governance or operations of the Extitute unduly.

+## ExtIP Status

+ - **Draft** status indicates that  the ExtIP is under active development by its authors.
+It can be expected to evolve.
+Draft Status ExtIPs may be transitioned to Provisional Status.
+ - **Provisional** status indicates that the ExtIP has been frozen for provisional adoption and community feedback.
+Provisional ExtIPs may be refined based on feedback or advanced to Accepted Status.
+ - **Accepted** status indicates that the ExtIP has been adopted by the Extitute.

 ## What belongs in a successful ExtIP?